Music

 Choir

-Stocksbridge Junior School Choir is available to all pupils in school with no audition.
+Stocksbridge Junior School Choir is open to all pupils in school with no audition.
 We rehearse after school every Monday.
-We currently have over 50 pupils attending the choir each week.
+We currently have more than 30 pupils attending the choir each week.
 Every year we take part in Young Voices at the Utilita Arena in Sheffield and several performances in the local community – for example, in July we perform at The Venue in Stocksbridge as part of the Valley Music Festival and in November we perform at the Stocksbridge Leisure Centre Christmas Fair.

 Rock Steady Music